TheNoob27/starboard-guide/tutorials/customising-the-starboard-message.md

 In the above image, the setting is already enabled.
 {% endhint %}

-## Hide Links

-If you don't want links to show up on starboard messages, enable the **Clean** setting.
-This will remove the click to jump to message, reply and reply link if any, and all linked attachments/embeds.

-`star changesetting clean yes`

 ## Attach Files

 You have the option for the bot to send all media as attachments instead of simply links that lead to the attachments.
 You can do this by enabling the **Attachments** setting: `star changesetting attachments yes`